sbergercnmc/duonovo/README.md

 corresponding to the input LRS VCF, but contains additional metadata columns.
 A column named `duoNovo_classification` provides the classification of each variant as *de novo*, present on the haplotype inherited from the non-sequenced parent, or uncertain.
-Additional columns provide further pertinent information, such as the minimum of the two Hamming distances supporting the non-IBD status of the proband haplotype not containing the variant of interest and the two parental haplotypes, as well as the counts of the different proband-parent genotype classes supporting the classification.
-For variants that were not classified because they failed QC, a column named `QC_fail_step` provides the specific QC step they failed.
+See below for a more detailed description of the output.

 The user can optionally provide a vector of coordinates of variants of interest.
 In this case, only these variants will be tested for *de novo*